h15200/notes/system-design.md

 `fault tolerance` - how to protect against a crashed server or machine `allocation` - the way a request is mapped to a server.

-Consistent hashing allows a load balancer to allocate the request that protects against fault tolerance AND scalibility based on efficiency of existing cache.
+Consistent hashing allows a load balancer to allocate the request that protects against fault tolerance AND scalability based on efficiency of existing cache.
 In minimizes the number of keys that need to be remapped when a hash table gets resized.

 Consistent hashing is used to preserve the most common users (that are already cached) so instead of going 0 - 33%, 33 - 66, 66-100 in the new model, you slice the LAST percentage of each existing server and assign them to the new ones to scale efficiently so that requests in 0 - 24% range will still be routed to the same server.